henriqueinonhe/promises-training/README.md

 Tests are located within `src/tests`.

-You generally will only work inside the exercises folder as tests are devised in a way that they tell you exactly what went wrong without you having to look at their implementation, but if for any reason you get stuck or curious, you can peek at them.
+Generally, you will only work inside the exercises folder as tests are devised in a way that they tell you exactly what went wrong without having to look at their implementation, but if for any reason you get stuck or curious, you may peek at them.

-The `src/lib` folder is for internal use only, so don't bother with it.
+The `src/lib` folder is intended for internal use only, so don't bother with it.

 Also, to keep your installation forwards compatible with future versions, **DO NOT** modify any file outside the `src/exercises` folder.